nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    <br>

-   For a more detailed guide with examples, refer to [How to Open CoDoc](#how-to-open-codoc).
+   For a more detailed guide with examples, refer to [How to Open CoDoc For Windows](#how-to-open-codoc-for-windows) or [How to Open CoDoc For Mac](#how-to-open-codoc-for-mac) and

 If you have managed to complete all steps, congratulations!
 You should be seeing CoDoc application launched in its factory state as shown below.